Compound ID | 1991

 Spectrum of activity: Gram-positive & Gram-negative

-Details of activity: Binds to the 23S rRNA of the 50S ribosomal subunit and inhibits the peptidyl transferase activity of the bacterial ribosome, thus preventing protein chain elongation.
-It is active against Gram-positive and Gram-negative bacteria.
+Mechanism of action: Protein synthesis inhibitor.
+Binds to the 23S rRNA of the bacterial 50S ribosomal subunit to inhibit peptidyl transferase activity, thus preventing protein chain elongation.

 Description: Synthetic fluorinated derivative of thiamphenicol.
 Used in veterinary medicine